isaiahfrantz/octocatalog-diff/doc/advanced-bootstrap.md

 When the bootstrap script runs, a limited set of environment variables are passed from the shell running octocatalog-diff.
 Only these variables are set:

+- `BRANCH` (set to the currently bootstrapping branch of your control-repo)
 - `HOME`
 - `PATH`
 - `PWD` (set to the base directory of your Puppet checkout)